 HECMs have upfront costs, but the loan principal and interest don’t come due until after the last surviving borrower sells the property, permanently moves out of the home, or dies.

-HELOCs, on the other hand, are split into a draw period and a repayment period.
-During the draw period, when you can borrow against your home’s value, you may be able to make interest-only payments; both principal and interest will come due in the repayment period.
+HELOCs are split into a draw period and a repayment period.
+During the draw period, when you can borrow against your home’s value, you may be able to make interest-only payments.
+Both the principal and interest will come due in the repayment period.
 The draw period is often 10 years long, and the repayment period may be another 10 or even 20 years.

 Pros of an HECM

-So, what are some of the benefits of a reverse mortgage?
+Here are some of the benefits of a reverse mortgage:

-• Money up front with no interest until later.
-For seniors who are planning to live in their home until they die — and don’t necessarily want to pass the property on to heirs — an HECM can provide an additional income stream that doesn’t require repayment during their lifetime.
+- • They offer money up front with no interest until later: If you’re planning to live in your home until you die — and don’t necessarily want to pass the property on to heirs — an HECM can provide an additional income stream that doesn’t require repayment during your lifetime.

 Cons of an HECM